General Contractor Invoice Template with Change Orders

 Project information

-A general contractor invoice should include project level details.
+A general contractor invoice also needs project-level details.
+Add:

 1. Job name.